cs640-fall20205/CS640-Practice-Assn/src/postgres/README.md

 After starting a new Postgres server, it will be empty.
-Assuming you saved the state of your database in `data.sql`, you can restore the currently empty server to this state as follows.
+Assuming you saved the state of your database in `trees.sql`, you can restore the currently empty server to this state as follows.

 ```bash